ycoroneos/LightDraw/paper/LightDrawDesignandImplementation.md

 a material object.
 Material loads textures and stores them in video memory upon instantiation.

 ##Lights
 |Source             | Function  |
 |-------------------|:---------:|
 |inc/light.h ||
 |src/lidr.cpp                  |packLightTextures()      |

 Lights are extremely important because they are the objects of interest in LIDR.
-LightDraw supports point lights, spot lights, and directional lights.
+LightDraw supports point lights, spotlights, and directional lights.
 Each specific type of light inherits from an abstract base class of Light.
 Each light is responsible for generating its own shadow maps and uploading properties to the shaders.
 Each light has an ambient